Blue Bombers Forum

 Post by: Blueforlife on September 21, 2025, 04:35:00 PM

-Quote from: Blue In BC on Today at 04:33:56 PMThe absurdity is using the win / loss as a primary consideration of performance.
+Quote from: Blue In BC on September 21, 2025, 04:33:56 PMThe absurdity is using the win / loss as a primary consideration of performance.
 Yesterday we won in spite of Streveler not because of him.

 We've won games with Collaros where he wasn't why we won.
 Defence, ST's breaks in a game one way or the other determine the outcome.
 The performance of the opponent as well.